almounah/orsted-doc/src/content/docs/intro/1-introduction.md

 `Orsted` was a project I did for fun on my own personal free time (I am not a redteamer but a humble pentester)

 It is still not in a stable release.
 Feel free to test it in a legal scope, but _spoiler alert_ don't be surprised if you find some bugs.

+Some missing features might come later.
+Mainly

+- orsted is now designed to be used by a single operator.
+Mutliple operator can still be used but is not user friendly yet (you will get notifed of other operator work)
+- smb support for windows
+- Syscall Unhooking via `superdeye` package
+- DNS listener
+- `orsted-beacon` authentication and authorization